 Can I be in some of the images?

-There’s nothing better than showcasing the bond between people and their dogs.
+There’s nothing better than the bond between people and their dogs.
 They’re “(wo)man’s best friend” after all.

-While the focus is on your pet, I strongly encourage you to be in some images.
+While we’ll focus on your pooch, I encourage you jump in some images.
 You’ll be glad you did.
-I can also suggest a wardrobe choice to make your images even better.

 What if the weather doesn't cooperate?

-In the event of rain, high wind, storms, or other unpredictable weather, we will reschedule your session.
+In the event of rain, high wind, storms, the apocalypse, or other unpredictable weather, we’ll reschedule your session.

 What if I don't like my photos?

-Fortunately, I’ve never had a client who didn’t love their images.
+Fortunately, I’ve never had a client who didn’t swoon over their images.
 Sure, you’ll probably fall in love with some more than others, and that’s why I’ll capture different styles and backdrops during your session.

-During our planning session, I’ll ask what types of images you prefer—candids, action, posed portraits, etc.—and focus on those types of images for your gallery.
+During our planning session, you can share the types of images you prefer—candids, action, posed portraits, etc.—I’ll focus on those types of images for your gallery.

-If you still aren’t sure I can provide you with images you’ll love, I’m happy to send you a link to a full session gallery so you can see the the variety and number of images resulting from a typical session.
+If you aren’t sure I can provide you with images you’ll love, I’m happy to send you a link to a full session gallery so you can see the variety and number of images from a typical session.

-And worst case, if you truly don’t like your images, I’m happy to work with you to rectify the issue.
+Worst case, if you truly don’t like your images, I’ll work with you to rectify the issue.
 All I ask is that you’re honest with me about your dog(s) and what you hope to achieve with a session dedicated to them.